MicrosoftDocs/windows-dev-docs/hub/apps/design/input/keyboard-accelerators.md

 ## Common Keyboard Accelerators

 We recommend that you make keyboard accelerators consistent across Windows applications.
-Users have to memorize keyboard accelerators and expect the same (or similar) results.

-This might not always be possible due to differences in functionality across apps.
+Users have to memorize keyboard accelerators and expect the same (or similar) results, but this might not always be possible due to differences in functionality across apps.

 | **Editing** | **Common Keyboard Accelerator** |
 | ------------- | ----------------------------------- |